grace-notes/website/contents/topics/eternal-security.md

 He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will,

-to the praise of the glory of His grace, which He freely bestowed on us in the Beloved.
+to the praise of the glory of His grace, which He freely bestowed on us in the Beloved.</blockquote></strong>

 Union with Christ (positional truth) is irreversible.
-It is ludicrous to think that believers can somehow pop in and out of our position in Christ.</blockquote></strong>
+It is ludicrous to think that believers can somehow pop in and out of our position in Christ.

 ### Topic: Union with Christ